sidekickmobile/cellzier-bots-public/flows/pre_purchase_inspection_flow.md

 **Bot Response**:
 1. ✅ reaction on message
-2. "Analyzing your device information and generating pricing quote..."
+2. "Analyzing your additional information and updating the quote..."
 3. **Updated pricing quote** with adjusted scenarios:
    - AS IS price slightly reduced due to battery condition
    - FIXED price includes battery replacement cost